 Be the hero of your holiday gathering and bring these Lightened Up Broccoli Cheddar Twice Baked Potatoes.
-Your friends and family will love them!
+With a delicious broccoli cheddar filling with healthy substitutions, these twice baked potatoes are easy to make, delicious and are such a beautiful addition to a festive meal.

 OKAY SO THESE POTATOES.